 "I am not going to prejudge the recommendations that are given to me.
 I am skeptical that the only answer is putting more guns in schools.
 And I think the vast majority of the American people are skeptical that that somehow is going to solve our problem," he said.

-The NRA, the influential pro-gun lobbying group, has said new gun laws are not a good answer and has called for some form of armed guards to be present in all U.S. schools.
+The influential NRA has said new gun laws are not a good answer and has called for some form of armed guards to be present in all U.S. schools.

 Obama, who said the shooting was the worst day of his presidency, attended a memorial service for the Newtown victims and promised he would take swift action to prevent further massacres like that one from being repeated.